lunarlab-gatech/SLIDE_SLAM/README.md

 **Note:** Such tests can to a large degree replicate what would happen onboard the robot since when you run real world multi-robot experiment, each robot will only be responsible for processing its own data, and the processed data shared by the other robots in the form provided by here.

 ## Download example data

-Download the bags from this link [TODO].
+Please download the processed data bags from [this link](https://drive.google.com/drive/folders/125N7srccxXPmn2HAQFjwXNNzYOO7DoqV).
+This containes compact processed bags for forest and urban outdoor environments.
+Please use the right data with the right scripts as specified below.

 ## What these demos will do